| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 organization that directs or controls the manufacture or importation

+of covered products.
 423.5 Unfair or deceptive acts or practices,

 (a) Texts wearing apparel and certain piece goods.
 In connection